- Neuroblastoma

 "At times it can be frustrating, but I just have leaned to deal with it, there's no reason to be angry about it."
 When asked how he keeps such a positive attitude, Tony replied, "why not...there is no reason not to be."

-Even after everything he has been through, he enjoys going to Children's Hospital of Philadelphia (CHOP) to "visit his friends.”
-When Tony is not at CHOP receiving treatment, he has been having FUN living the life of a typical 16 year old.
-He plays video games and is a member of student council.
-He loves to earn merit badges and go camping with his Boy Scout troop.
-In the summer of 2019, he even made Eagle Scout.
+For the years following his bowel perforation, Tony has been having FUN living life.
+With some hard work, he was able to graduate high school on-time with his peers as a member of National Honor Society and Student Council .
+In the summer of 2019, earned the rank of Eagle Scout in his boy scout troop.
+After graduation, Tony attended his local community college studying film production.
 Tony has been named a Hero Ambassador for ALSF and takes his job of raising money and awareness very seriously.
 He loves meeting new people and feeling good about the work he does.
 Anyone that meets Tony is amazed by his compassion for others - he's quick with an arm around the shoulder for anyone that needs a pick-me-up or a kind word of encouragement.
 He continues to be our inspiration every day!

 Information provided by Karen Salerno, Tony’s Mom